 If you’re stuck deciding what type of vehicle is best for your new green lifestyle, the best option is generally an electric vehicle.
 Research models like the Tesla Model 3 and similar cars to determine which offers the most eco-friendly benefits.

-And of course, you can still erase even those pesky emissions from the manufacturing phase by using carbon offsets from a trusted carbon offset provider.
+And of course, you can still erase even those pesky emissions from the manufacturing phase by using tree planting carbon offsets from one of the best carbon offset providers.
 With these, you are not only making your car carbon neutral, but helping to restore ecosystems and rehabilitate wildlife.
+You can also use them to offset your entire emissions!
+Simply measure your emissions using an ecological footprint calculator.
+But in the meanwhile, you can use this car calculator to figure your current emissions and get started.

 Learn More About Your Carbon Footprint: